-Wall Street Plays Defense in Attempt to Dodge Midterm Punches
+Wall Street Plays Defense to Dodge Midterm Punches

 (Bloomberg) -- Kevin Giddis doesn’t expect much in the way of surprises from the U.S. midterm elections.
 But then again, that’s what he thought two years ago as well.

 That fateful night, Giddis, head of fixed-income capital markets at Raymond James & Associates, went to a Memphis Grizzlies basketball game -- Hillary Clinton’s presidential victory all but assured.
 By the time he got back to the firm’s office a few hours later, the market chaos was already in full effect.

 “You just want to avoid getting hit in the head” this time around, said Giddis, who, like much of Wall Street, was caught off guard as global markets convulsed following Donald Trump’s upset win in the presidential vote.
 Giddis plans to pare back his bets against Treasuries ahead of the election, which he considers his most vulnerable wager should the Democratic Party perform well Tuesday.